annotation/stam/extensions/stam-webannotations/README.md

 work, all the RDF constraints posed in the core STAM specification *MUST* be adhered to.
 This mostly entails that all identifiers should be URIs.

-This extension does not specify and extensions to the STAM data model itself, the core model suffices, instead it defines some data annotation sets and protocols for conversion.
+This extension does not specify any extensions to the STAM data model itself - the core model suffices - instead, it defines some data annotation sets and protocols for conversion.

 ## Mapping